athrocks/Bookstore-API-Redis-Spring/README.md

-# E-commerce API with Redis Integration
+# BookBreeze API with Redis Integration

 This project is a RESTful API designed to interact with Redis for storing and retrieving data, and to manage the cart and user-related functionalities of an e-commerce system.
 The API follows the OpenAPI 3.0 specifications for documentation and includes endpoints for managing books, cart items, and users, alongside Redis integration for fast key-value data handling.